kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 as a constant the proper name should be represented in consistent casing -
 examples: `systemd`, `iptables`, `IPVS`, `cgroupfs`, `Docker` (as a generic concept), `docker` (as the command-line executable).
-If a proper name is used which has mixed capitalization like `eBFP` that should be preserved in a longer constant such as `eBPFDelegation`.
+If a proper name is used which has mixed capitalization like `eBPF` that should be preserved in a longer constant such as `eBPFDelegation`.

 All API within Kubernetes must leverage constants in this style, including